What States Are Hardest for Building a Barndominium?

 Why is California hard for barndominiums?

-California can be difficult because of wildfire rules, seismic engineering, energy codes, high costs, environmental review, and local permitting complexity.
+California can be difficult because of seismic rules, wildfire requirements, energy code compliance, environmental review, high land costs, high labor costs, and strict local permitting.

-Florida can be challenging in coastal and high-wind areas because of hurricane wind loads, impact-rated openings, flood elevation rules, moisture control, and insurance concerns.
+Florida can be harder in coastal and high-wind areas because of hurricane requirements, flood elevation rules, impact-rated openings, insurance concerns, and strict local permitting.
+Inland rural areas may be easier.